blokpardi/wtchart/README.md

 - _botfilter_ - Use this to filter bots for the chart.
 Use 'none' for no filter (it will include the entire dataset), or whatever text would filter the correct bots for your chart, e.g. "0 DTE".
 I built this to create a chart for 0DTE trades, and all my 0DTE bots include '0 DTE' in their names, so I use that filter when creating the chart.
 But any string will work here so you can create charts for any set of bots as long as your bot names have a consistent string to filter on.

-- _notes_ - Specifies whether to include the content of the bots.html file in the upper left of the chart (see _Notes file_ below).
+- _notes_ - Specifies whether to include the content of the bots.html file in the upper left of the chart (see _Notes File_ below).
 Set to True if you want to include notes, False if not.

 - _wtlogin_ - The login URL for Whispertrades "https://whispertrades.com/login".
 No need to change that unless WT makes a change.